d-bl/GroundForge/Whiting-Index.md

 Below the index is republished (with kind permission) once more with a couple of links:
 * **Each `W`**
   links to a scanned page of the Whiting book with annotations by Jo Edkins.
-  The other links go to GroundForge, pattern links not in the [gallery] derived from [Tesselace] (such as [q] and [bs]) are figured out by [Marian Tempels].
+  The other links go to GroundForge, pattern links not in the [TesseLace Index](Tesselace-Index) (such as [q] and [bs]) are figured out by [Marian Tempels].

 * **Alphanumeric links**